irtaza210/Gomoku-and-TicTacToe-using-OOP/ReadMe.txt

 then O, then X again, then O again, that counts as a total of 4 turns, not 2.
 Therefore, for 3x3 Tic tac Toe, the maximum number of turns is 9.
 For 19x19 gomoku, the maximum number of turns is 361.

-It is not explicitly stated in the instructions, so this program makes it so X (B in gomoku) always takes the first turn.
+X (B in gomoku) always takes the first turn.

 There is GameBase class as the base class of tic-tac-toe and gomoku.
 It has print(), turn(), and draw() as pure virtual functions so tic-tac-toe and gomoku can override those functions.